 - Redbacks philosophy is that players must behave in a manner of good sportsmanship at all times.

-- To promote the value of teamwork all players are required to be at practice.
+- To promote the value of teamwork, all players are required to be at training.

 - Excused absence: